How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: The Wasserstein metric and Fr echet means

 In Section~\ref{rating_estimation_with_misaligned_preferences}, we will make use of Brenier's polar factorization theorem to decouple the contributions of scale and order in ratings estimation.
-The theorem first appeared in its modern, general form in \cite{brenier1991polar}, but the special case we will make use of has been long well-known (see e.g.\ \cite{ryff1965orbits}).
-We recall the theorem here, for our special case of $[0,1]$.
+The theorem first appeared in its modern, general form in \cite{brenier1991polar}, but this special case has been long well-known (see e.g.\ \cite{ryff1965orbits}).